OmkarBansod02/CrimeAlert-app/README.md

  <h2 align="center"> CrimeAlert- Anonymous Reporting App</h2>

    <div align="center">
-     A secure platform for anonymous incident reporting
+     A secure platform for anonymous incident reporting with AI
     </div>
 </div>
 ## 📋 <a name="table">Table of Contents</a>